uob-coms20007/uob-coms20007.github.io/notes/syntax/ast.md

 Operators further up the table have higher precedence than those below them, that is, they bind more tightly to their arguments.
 Some operators can have the same precedence - like $+$ and $-$ in OCaml.
 That's fine, but binary operators with the same precedence should have the same associativity, and this will disambiguate their usage.

 Once you have worked out the order of precedence of your operators, there is a standard approach to fitting them into the grammar.
-For each precedence level i.e. row in the table, say $i$, your grammar should have a distinct non-terminal symbol, say $A_i$, which produces expressions formed from that operator.
+For each precedence level (corresponding to a row in the table), say $i$, your grammar should have a distinct non-terminal symbol, say $A_i$, which produces expressions formed from that operator.
 If some operators of a higher precedence, say $j > i$, are allowed to be nested (without parenthesisation, since they bind tighter) inside those of level $i$, then the arguments of the operator will be described by $A_j$ in the production rule for $A_i$.

 In our example, multiplication binds tighter than addition, and we have a dedicated non-terminal for each, and the production rule for additions $T$ creates sequences each of whose elements is a multiplication $F$.